Governance and Leadership

 The Chairman is Mr Philip Bell OAM.

-The Chief Executive Officer of the Corporation is Mr Ross Smith.
+The Chief Executive Officer of the Corporation is Mr Peter Fowler.
 The Chief Executive Officer is responsible to the Board for driving the implementation of the Corporation’s Strategic Plan, for the implementation of the policies and decisions of the Board and for the general administration and daily operation of the Corporation.
 Under the direct responsibility of the Chief Executive Officer is the Corporation’s Group Office located in Hurstville, NSW.

 The Board establishes School Councils to govern the operation of one or more Corporation schools.
 A School Council consists of a Chair and at least four and up to nine additional persons all appointed by the Board.
 The primary role and responsibility of a School Council is to promote the Objects of the Corporation by ensuring that each school for which it has governance responsibility operates in a manner that: